 Part of any healthy diet is supplementation with nutrients, like vitamins, minerals, herbs and such, and it’s no different when it comes to watching your blood pressure.

 Supplements that can help support blood pressure health include:

 - Vitamin K2 – This vitamin promotes healthy blood flow and blood pressure by helping to keep your arteries clear, elastic and pliable.

-- Grape Seed Extract – Packed with heart-healthy polyphenols, grape seed extract activates nitric oxide in the lining of your blood vessels to relax your arteries and promote a healthy blood pressure.
+- Grape Seed Extract – Packed with heart-healthy polyphenols, grape seed extract activates nitric oxide in the lining of your blood vessels to relax your arteries and promote normal blood pressure.

 - Pterostilbene – Found in blueberries, pterostilbene is a powerful antioxidant that helps block the creation of Angiotensin II – an enzyme that stiffens the walls of blood vessels.